Georgie Lee

 • Applicability of explicit potentially inappropriate medication lists to the Australian context: A systematic review

-Georgie Lee, Joy‐Francesca Lim, Amy T. Page, Christopher Etherton‐Beer, Rhonda Clifford, and Kate Wang
+Georgie Lee, Joy‐Francesca Lim, Amy T. Page, Christopher Etherton‐Beer, Rhonda Clifford, et al.

 • The patterns and implications of potentially suboptimal medicine regimens among older adults: a narrative review

-Georgie B. Lee, Christopher Etherton-Beer, Sarah M. Hosking, Julie A. Pasco, and Amy T. Page
+Georgie B. Lee, Christopher Etherton-Beer, Sarah M. Hosking, Julie A. Pasco, Amy T. Page

 • Discussing diabetes, palliative and end of life care: choosing the 'right' language

-Trisha Dunning, Peter Martin, Sharyn Milnes, Nick Simpson, Georgie B. Lee, and Neil Orford
+Trisha Dunning, Peter Martin, Sharyn Milnes, Nick Simpson, Georgie B. Lee, et al.

 RECENT SCHOLAR PUBLICATIONS